 How do I register my foreign non-profit in VT?

 In order to operate in Vermont, your foreign non-profit will need to fill out an Application for Certificate of Authority and file it along with a copy and a self-addressed envelope (if filing by mail) as well as a Certificate of Good Standing that is no more than thirty days old from the day of filing.

 Is there a fee to register my foreign non-profit?

 The filing fee for the Application is $125.

 How long does it take Vermont to process my foreign qualification?

-It takes about 1-3 business days for online filings, and mailed filings take about 7 to 10 days.
+The state’s processing time is around 1 to 3 days for online filings and 7 to 10 days for mailed filings (not including time for mailing).
 Once filed with the state, your organization will be a properly registered Vermont nonprofit corporation.
 When you hire Northwest to register your foreign nonprofit in Vermont, we’ll file your paperwork online.

 Am I required to register my foreign non-profit as a charity in Vermont?